Protein Biochemistry

 Drug Discovery

-Understanding protein interactions and functions helps in designing new drugs.
+Understanding protein interactions and functions is crucial for designing new drugs that target specific proteins involved in disease.

 Medical Diagnosis